zachvalenta/jvns.ca/source/_posts/2016-02-07-cpu-load-averages.markdown

 ### this formula = awesome

 I had a good experience with this formula yesterday!
-Being able to quickly triage the number of milliseconds of CPU time per request was an awesome start to doing some more in-depth performance analysis! (which I won’t go into here) I hope it will help you as well.
+Being able to quickly triage the number of milliseconds of CPU time per request was an awesome start to doing some more in-depth performance analysis! (which I won’t go into here)

+I hope it will help you as well!
+If you think I've gotten this all wrong, [let me know on twitter](https://twitter.com/b0rk) :)

-<small> Thanks to Kamal Marhubi, Darius Bacon, and Dan Luu for reading this </small>
+<small> Thanks to Kamal Marhubi, Darius Bacon, Dan Luu, and Sean Allen for comments </small>